countable-web/open-source-corporation/peopleops/getting_started/CRITICAL_PATH.md

 ## Process

 The "critical path" is the *longest* list of dependencies to completing a project.
-To find this, work back from the key result you want.
+To find this, work back from the goal.

-For example, if the key result is to build a web applicaton, the critical path is something like this:
+For example, if the goal is to build a web applicaton, the critical path is something like this:

   * We want to build a web application.
   * To do that, we need to validate with users (usability test).